 For the exact same price, $50, he is getting twice the earning power.

 Remember, just because a stock is cheap doesn't mean you should buy it.
 Many investors prefer the PEG Ratio, instead, because it factors in the growth rate.
 Even better is the dividend-adjusted PEG ratio because it takes the basic price-to-earnings ratio and adjusts it for both the growth rate and the dividend yield of the stock.

 If you are tempted to buy a stock because the p/e ratio appears attractive, do your research and discover the reasons.
 Is management honest?
 Is the business losing key customers?
 Is it simply a case of neglect, as happens from time to time even with fantastic businesses?
 Is the weakness in the stock price or underlying financial performance a result of forces across the entire sector, industry, or economy, or is it caused by firm-specific bad news?
 Is the company going into a permanent state of decline?

 Once you get more experienced, you will actually use a modified form of the p/e ratio that changes the "e" portion (earnings) for a measure of free cash flow.
-I prefer something called owner earnings.
-Basically, I use it, adjusted for temporary accounting issues, and try to figure out what I'm paying for the core economic engine relative to my opportunity costs.
-Then, I construct a portfolio from the ground-up that not only contains individual components that were attractive but that, together, help me reduce risk.
+You can try something called owner earnings.
+Basically, use it, adjusted for temporary accounting issues, and try to figure out what you're paying for the core economic engine relative to opportunity costs.
+Then, construct a portfolio from the ground-up that not only contains individual components that were attractive but that, together, reduce risk.